robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/functions-exercises.md

 **c)** There are multiple values in the domain that map to single values of the codomain.

 ## Find domain and range of functions
+the domain is the set of possible inputs for which the function is defined, and the range is the set of all possible outputs on these inputs.
 ### 7
 Find the domain and range of these functions.
 **a)** the function that assigns to each pair of positive integers